 - Surgery, as a last resort.

 If you are suffering from TMJ pain, don’t wait.
-TMJ problems get worse over time, and the longer you delay, the more issues will need to be addressed.
-Call Dr. Hadgis today to begin your journey towards a more pain-free life.
+TMJ problems tend to worsen over time, and the longer you delay, the more issues will potentially need to be addressed.
+Schedule your appointment with Dr. Patel today to begin your journey towards a more pain-free life.